pratik-mahalle/portfolio/README.md

 # Portfolio

-Hi there, I'm **lassiecoder**! 👋
+Hi there, I'm **Pratik Mahalle**! 👋
-This is my personal portfolio template built using Next.js and Tailwind CSS with smooth animations powered by Framer Motion.
+This is my personal portfolio built using Next.js and Tailwind CSS with smooth animations powered by Framer Motion.

 ## Author

-**Priyanka Sharma**
+**Pratik Mahalle**

-- Email: sharmapriyanka84510@gmail.com
+- Email: pratik.mahalle@outlook.com

 ## License